 This research area aims at identifying, understanding, and quantifying the factors that drive climate change, particularly the emissions of greenhouse gases (GHG) of land-based sectors.
 It analyses the impact of natural to seminatural land cover/use and human managed systems and production chains (agri-food sector, forestry industry, rural to urban settings) on the carbone cycle.
 Advanced tools such as modeling and monitoring technologies, including Earth Observation, are used to track and predict emissions from diverse sources, finally identifying effective strategies to mitigate climate change.

-Climate Change Impacts on Natural and Semi-Natural Ecosystems
+Climate Change Impacts on Natural and Managed Ecosystems

 This research area explores the effects of changing climate trends, variability and extreme on natural, seminatural and fully managed (terrestrial and aquatic, inland to coastal) ecosystems.
 Data-driven to physically based to hybrid techniques are exploited.
 This enhances past to future simulations of ecosystem dynamics under coupled climate, land use, and socioeconomic drivers.
 Outcomes inform ecosystem services, biodiversity, and environmental health assessments, supporting proactive policy and adaptation strategies and plans.